nirvanasupermind/skink/README.md

 # skink
 **NOTICE**: this is work in progress

-Skink is a pure, prototype-based, object-oriented dynamic programming language implemented in Java.
+Skink is a pure, object-oriented dynamic programming language implemented in Java.